mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Naming Is Everything

-When reviewing code, I spend a big chunk of my time thinking about good names.
+I spend a big chunk of my time thinking about good names when reviewing code.
+Often, this is the most important part of a code review.
 It's also the most subjective part, which makes it tedious because it's hard to distinguish between nitpicking and important naming decisions.
-Often, this is the most important part of a code review.

-Naming things is so important because naming things is hard.
+Naming things is hard, which is why it's so important to get it right.

 Names encapsulate concepts and serve as "building blocks" in your code.
 For me, bad names increase cognitive overhead by one or more orders of magnitude.
+Bad names are the code smell that hint at problems running deep.

 For example, say we have a struct that represents a player's stats in a game: